Australia regulator tells Medibank to set aside $167 mln after data breach | Technology

 Australia regulator tells Medibank to set aside $167 mln after data breach

-Australia's banking regulator told insurer Medibank on Tuesday it would have to set aside A$250 million ($167 million) in extra capital, citing weaknesses identified in its information security after a network intrusion.
+Australia's banking regulator told insurer Medibank on Tuesday it would have to set aside A$250 million ($167 million) in extra capital, citing weaknesses identified in its information security after a major hacking breach.

+Shares of the country's biggest health insurer fell as much as 4.6% to mark their worst intraday drop since late October last year.
+They were last trading at their lowest level since May 3.
+Medibank last year disclosed that a hacker stole the personal information of 9.7 million current and former customers and released the data on the dark web in one of Australia's biggest data thefts.

 The regulator will also conduct a targeted technology review of Medibank, with a focus on governance and risk culture.
 Australia has seen a rise in cyber intrusions since late last year, prompting the government in February to reform security rules and set up an agency to oversee government investment and help coordinate responses to hacker attacks.